hexchills/bkpass/README.md

 $ cp bkpass ~/.local/bin/
 ```

-* You see password promt for swapoff:
+* You see password prompt for swapoff:
 ```
 [sudo] password for user:
 ```